-Pursuant to the letter dated August 13, 1997, by the Permanent Mission of Australia, and on behalf of the Participating Governments of the Nuclear Suppliers Group (NSG), I have the honour to send you a revised text of the document entitled: "The Nuclear Suppliers Group: Its Origins, Role and Activities."
+In my capacity as the Chairman of the Nuclear Suppliers Group (NSG), I am pleased to send you, a revised text of the document entitled: "The Nuclear Suppliers Group: Its Origins, Role and Activities."

-The Purpose of this document is to provide detailed background regarding the NSG Guidelines (INFCIRC/254/Parts 1 and 2, as amended), which govern the exports of items and technologies exclusively for nuclear use, as well as the export of nuclear-related dual-use items and technologies.
-The original version of this document was published by the Agency as INFCIRC/539 dated September 15, 1997.
-The International Atomic Energy Agency also published subsequent revisions.
-In light of many developments in the activities of the NSG since the last revision, the Participating Governments of the NSG deemed it necessary to update the document.
+The purpose of this document is to provide detailed background on the origins of the NSG Guidelines (INFCIRC/254/Parts 1 and 2, as amended), which govern the exports of items and technologies exclusively for nuclear use, as well as the export of nuclear-related dual-use items and technologies.
+The initial version was published by the International Atomic Energy Agency (IAEA) as INFCIRC/539, dated 15 September 1997.
+Subsequent revisions followed, the latest-the fifth-having been published on 4 December 2012.
+Participating Governments of the NSG have decided that the developments occured since then warranted a further update to the document.

-I would be grateful if you could circulate the attached document to the Member States of the IAEA as a revised version of INFCIRC/539.
+I would be grateful if you could circulate the attached document among the Member States of the IAEA, as a revised version of INFCIRC/539.

-Please accept, Excellency the assurance of my highest consideration.
+Please accept, Your Excellency, the assurance of my highest consideration.